1990 NBA All-Star Game

-The 40th National Basketball Association All-Star Game was played on February 11, 1990, at Miami Arena in Miami.
-Magic Johnson was named the game's MVP as well as the leading scorer with 22 points.
+The 40th National Basketball Association All-Star Game was played on February 11, 1990, at Miami Arena in Miami, the home of the Miami Heat.
+Magic Johnson was named the game's MVP, as well as the leading scorer with 22 points.

 The Eastern Conference All-Star Starters as selected by fan voting were Michael Jordan, Isiah Thomas, Charles Barkley, Larry Bird, and Patrick Ewing.
-The reserves consisted of Celtics Duo Kevin McHale and Robert Parish, as well as, Dominique Wilkins of the Atlanta Hawks.
+The reserves consisted of Celtics duo Kevin McHale and Robert Parish, as well as Dominique Wilkins of the Atlanta Hawks.
 The reserves were rounded out by four first time all-stars; Scottie Pippen of the Chicago Bulls, Indiana Pacers guard Reggie Miller, and Detroit Piston teammates Joe Dumars and Dennis Rodman.